Cross-Disciplinary Learning and Teaching Initiative

 5. A preliminary syllabus for the workshop, indicating the major topics to be covered as well as the principal readings to be assigned

-6. A schedule indicating when any given workshop will be conducted
+6. A tentative schedule indicating when the sessions of the workshop will be conducted

 7. A budget indicating any expenses that the conduct of a workshop will require over and above those required for stipends (see below for more information about stipends)